 Are Dental Implants Right For You?

-Serving Portland & Vancouver Metro AreaDental implants are designed to replace one or more teeth that are missing in your mouth.
+Serving the Portland OR & Vancouver WA Metro AreaDental implants are designed to replace one or more teeth you may be missing.
 Not only can they make it appear as if you still have all of your teeth, but also they can function just like your natural teeth do.
-Rather than immediately opting for older treatment methods, such as dentures or bridges, you will want to head to a dentist who asks, “Are dental implants right for you?”
+Although conventional treatments such as dentures or dental bridges work well, dental implants work to keep these dental prosthetics in place more securely for life.

 Consider the Benefits of Dental Implants